 - Align Well Groups to Previous Ladder If selected, each row is aligned to the ladder at the beginning of the row. - Align Well Groups to Bracketing Ladders (Protein, Glycan, and gDNA assays only.)
-If selected, each row is aligned with the ladder at the beginning of the row and a ladder at the end of the row.
-(Protein and Glycan assays are only supported on LabChip GXII or GXII Touch instruments.) - Align Well Groups to Specified Ladders If selected, each row is aligned with the ladder selected in the table.
+If selected, each row is aligned with the ladder at the beginning of the row and a ladder at the end of the row. - Align Well Groups to Specified Ladders If selected, each row is aligned with the ladder selected in the table.